 Unlike blogging or affiliate marketing (which require time to build your business), you can start earning straight away.

 This is one side hustle I haven’t tried myself yet, but it is next on my list, especially since I used to work as a ESL teacher in ‘real life’ and it was a lot of fun!

 Related post: 29 Legit Online Jobs For Students To Earn Money At Home

 How much can you make teaching English online?

 This depends on the company you sign up with, and your level of experience.

 If you don’t have a teaching qualification, try iTalki.
 This is an online language teaching portal where you can set your own rates.
-As an unqualified teacher, you can offer informal conversation sessions for around £8-10.
-You literally just get paid to chat!
+As an unqualified teacher, you can offer informal conversation sessions for around £8-£10.
+You essentially just get paid to chat!

 Experienced teachers can charge even more on iTalki, but it’s up to you to prepare the lessons and provide your own materials.